 Step 2: Define the unique selling proposition

-After you've defined your business values, it is important to state what your company does, and what's unique about it.
+After you’ve defined your business values, it is important to state what your company does and what’s unique about it.
 Think about your business plans.
 Maybe even do a product tour before defining your Unique Selling Proposition.
-A well defined USP goes hand in hand with a good market segmentation, so take your time to identify what you do best.
+A well-defined USP goes hand in hand with good market segmentation, so take your time to identify what you do best.

 Step 3: Create the ideal buyer persona

 In order to have a clear picture of how your business works, you must identify who will benefit from it and where’s your target market.
 Here you can take some characteristics from your Buyer Persona.
 If needed, do some market research.
 It will also help you in identifying your product-market fit.